An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Well, my advice is to eventually know Mr. Handsome as well, whenever we have a chance.
 I would like to meet all the members of my team.

 -Sure.
-We’ll do it sometimes.
+We’ll do it sometime.
 Listen, I gotta’ go do some work now.
 I’ll see you tomorrow I guess.

 -Yes, for sure.
 Thanks for all your help Vic.